 Court Records are public, and are accessible by anyone.
 Court Records include a case file that includes a docket and any of the filings and documents filed in your case.
 You can access your court records on the website, or at Clerk of Court office where the case was filed.

 Each state keeps a record of someone’s criminal background.
 These online databases are all linked and you can track criminal histories from another state.
 You are able to go to courthouse and inquire, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a different state entirely, you might have to pay for a more complete search.
+You must know which county the crime occurred in, and in the event that the crime was in a different state entirely, you might have to pay for a more complete search.

 A criminal records search you will be able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for crimes, which include: